ESoapW/MIT-missing-semester/Exercise4.md

  grep -iE "(\w*a\w*){3}$" words | sed -E "s/.*(..)$/\1/" | sort | uniq -c | wc -l
  ```

  Which combinations do not occur?
-Ans: Write a script to generate all the two-letter combinations, then do a `diff` with the previous result
+Ans: Write a script to generate all the two-letter combinations, then do a `diff` with the previous result.

+2. To do in-place substitution it is quite tempting to do something like `sed s/REGEX/SUBSTITUTION/ input.txt > input.txt`.
+However this is a bad idea, why?
+Is this particular to `sed`?
+Use `man sed` to find out how to accomplish this.